-Costs are as per University of Divinity schedule (post-graduate single unit).
+Costs are as per University of Divinity schedule for 2020 (post-graduate single unit).

 Students who enrol through University of Divinity may be eligible for FEE-Help to cover course fees (NB: cost of residential gathering is not covered by FEE-Help).

-The cost of the residential retreat ($275 including GST) is additional, and payable directly to WellSpring.
+The cost of the residential retreat (TBC for 2020) is additional, and payable directly to WellSpring.
 You will be invoiced for this by WellSpring once you have enrolled through University of Divinity.